sjnorth/sjnorth.github.io/_posts/2016-01-30-syntax-swamp.md

 After reading a few chapters of Chris Pine's book, I was able to write simple programs in Ruby.
 The book enabled me to do this with more autonomy than just copying the syntax in Codeacademy.
 Importantly, I understood exactly what I was doing and why I was doing it that way.
 That's huge!

 Learning the basics of Ruby has got me back on track.
-I now feel more capable of understanding programming, without being weighed down by syntax.
+I now feel more capable of understanding programming, without being weighed down by complex syntax.

  When I pick up JavaScript again, hopefully things will make more sense.
 It's still going to be a long journey, but I've made an important step in the right direction.